rafaqz/DimensionalData.jl/docs/src/basic_tutorial.md

 pressure_data     = pressure_baseline .- 0.5 .* temp_anom .+ pressure_noise;
 ````

-This creates two arrays, one for temperature and one for pressure, each with (unnamed) dimensions 180×360×365 representing latitude, longitude, and time.
-Each element is a lat/lon/time pair for the entire globe.
+The above code creates two 3D Arrays, one for temperature and one for pressure, each with dimensions 180×360×365 representing latitude, longitude, and time.

 ````@example dimensionaldata_tutorial
 temperature_data[1:5, 1:5, 1]
 ````

-Note that this array does not (and cannot) have names for the latitude/longitude/time axes.
-It lacks context that makes it impractical to easily refer to specific temperature or pressure observations at some location.

-Suppose we ask: *"What was the temperature at JPL (34.2°N, 118.17°W) on day 90?"*
+Suppose we ask: *"What was the temperature in Los Angeles (34.2°N, 118.17°W) on day 90?"*

-With a plain array, we have to translate coordinates into positional indices ourselves:
+With a plain array, we have to translate dimensional coordinates into positional indices ourselves:

 ````@example dimensionaldata_tutorial
 temperature_data[findfirst(==(34.5), lat), findfirst(==(-118.5), lon), 90]
 ````

-This works, but it is cumbersome and requires us to refer to the lat/lon/time ranges generated earlier, rather than referring to metadata stored in the array object.
-In other words, the array does not carry its own context.
+Translating between dimension coordinates and array indices is a common operation when working with dimensional data.
+Such translations are onerous and can be difficult to track as the complexity of the code increases.
+DimensionalData provides a high level abstraction for working with such data.

 ---

 ## Building a DimArray

 Now, let's use DimensionalData to create a DimArray.
-A DimArray wraps the same data as our standard array, but allows us to explicitly name our dimensions, and assign lookup values to these axes.
-This preserves the context of our data better than a standard array.
+A DimArray allows one to assign names and lookup values to the axes of an Array.
+This facilitates intuitive and persistent mapping between dimension coordinates and array values.

 ````@example dimensionaldata_tutorial
-# DimensionalData provides four default dimension types: X, Y, Z, and Ti.
+# DimensionalData provides four predefined dimension types: X, Y, Z, and Ti.
 temperature = DimArray(temperature_data, (Y(lat), X(lon), Ti(time)))
 ````

-DimArray displays metadata about the dimensions, which use the default names X, Y, and Ti.
+DimArray displays metadata about the dimensions, with four predefined types: X, Y, and Ti.
 It also shows the ranges for the lookups of our data, which are then displayed along our array.

 In this case, they are ranges for the longitude, latitude, and time.
 For more context, we can create custom Dimension names: